elastic/universal-profiling-documentation/README.md

 Note that debuginfod servers for many distributions tend to be rather unreliable: if the tool ends up printing `No debug info found for executable, skipping.` for all executables in a package, this is likely the reason.
-This is particularly problematic if you're on a faster moving release-channel of your distribution (e.g. Debian Testing).
+This is more likely to take place if you're on a faster moving release-channel of your distribution (e.g. Debian Testing).

 ### Troubleshooting and support